albertkun/firenotes/INSTALLATION.md

 1. **Open Firefox** and navigate to `about:debugging` in the address bar
 2. Click on **"This Firefox"** in the left sidebar
 3. Click the **"Load Temporary Add-on..."** button
-4. Navigate to your `firenotes` folder and select the `manifest.json` file
+4. Navigate to your `firepad` folder and select the `manifest.json` file
-5. The FireNotes icon should appear in your toolbar!
+5. The FirePad icon should appear in your toolbar!

 **Note**: Temporary add-ons are removed when you close Firefox.